VSP INVESTIGATING FATAL CAMPBELL COUNTY CRASH

-Virginia State Police Trooper D.L.
-Thomas is investigating a single-vehicle crash in Campbell County.
-The crash occurred Jan.
-7, 2018, at 8:30 a.m. on Route 29 south of Lynch Mill Road in Altavista, Va.
+Virginia State Police Trooper B.A.
+Bussert is investigating a two-vehicle, fatal crash in Campbell County.
+The crash occurred Wednesday (Jan.
+10) at 1 p.m. on Route 501 north of Route 655/Rocky Road.

-A 2000 Volvo S80 was traveling north on Route 29 when it ran off the left side of the highway and struck a tree.
+A 2004 Hyundai Elantra was traveling south on Route 501 when it ran off the right side of the highway.
+The vehicle overcorrected, which caused it to come back into the southbound lane, cross the centerline and strike a tractor-trailer traveling north on Route 501.

-The driver, Porchia B. Henderson, 24, of Middletown, Del., died at the scene.
-She was wearing a seat belt.
+The driver of the Hyundai, Ricky Younger, 53, of Rustburg, Va., was transported to Lynchburg General Hospital, where he died later that same day.

 STORY CONTRIBUTED BY: